 Affordable assisted and unassisted senior housing options encourage multigenerational living and integrate elder care into the fabric of the community.

-- UNM-Taos Partnership: Joint research on food production, animal synergy, and field studies to advance sustainable practices.
+- Research on food production, animal synergy, and field studies to advance sustainable regenerative practices.

-- Local Artisans and Builders: Community involvement in design and construction… as Taos is the solar capital (and sustainable/off-grid) capital of the world.
+- Community involvement in design and construction… as Taos is the solar capital (and sustainable/off-grid) capital of the world.

 Low Impact and Low Density Design